2013 Paddock Lectures

 The Paddock Lectures, Nov.
 6 and 7, 2013

 The Paddock Lectures were founded in 1880 by General Seminary benefactor George A. Jarvis and named in honor of The Rt.
 Rev. Benjamin Henry Paddock, Class of 1852.
-The Lectures have become a prestigious and highly anticipated feature of GTS’ annual Alumni/ae Gathering.
+The Lectures have brought to General's campus a remarkable group of Anglican scholars, from William Temple to Sarah Coakley, and have become a prestigious and highly anticipated feature of GTS’ annual Alumni Gathering.

 Learn more about Elizabeth's research, writing and speaking at www.elizabethdrescher.com and follow her on Twitter @edrescherphd.